ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Protocols that do not support signaling the end of a Connection in a given direction will ignore this property.

-Note that a Final Message must always be sorted to the end of a list of Messages.
+Note that a Final Message must always be sent after any other outstanding Messages on the same connection.
 The Final property overrides Niceness and any other property that would re-order Messages.
-If another Message is sent after a Message marked as Final has already been sent on a Connection, the new Message will report an error.
+If an application tries to send another Message after a Message marked as Final has already been sent on the same Connection, the new Message will report an error.

-### Reliable Data Transfer {#prop-reliable}
+### Reliable Data Transfer (Connection) {#prop-reliable}

 Classification:
-: Selection Property, Protocol Property
+: Selection Property

 Type:
 : Preference

 Applicability:
-: Preconnection, Message
+: Preconnection

-This property specifies whether the application wishes to use a transport protocol that that provides mechanisms to help ensure that all data is received and without corruption on the other side.
+This property specifies whether the application wishes to use a transport protocol that ensures that all data is received on the other side without corruption.
 This also entails being notified when a Connection is closed or aborted.
 The default is to enable Reliable Data Transfer.

-Reliable Data Transfer can only be used on Messages if the transport protocol supports partial reliability (see {{prop-partially-reliable}}).

-### Configure reliability on a per-Message basis {#prop-partially-reliable}
+### Configure per-Message reliability {#prop-partially-reliable}

 Classification:
 : Selection Property